willianjusten/btc-converter/README.md

   Usage: btc-converter [options]

-  Convert Bitcoint to any currency defined
+  Convert Bitcoin to any currency defined

   Options: